Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Model

-After constructing the hierarchical graphs, a dedicated graph convolution network (GCN)~\cite{kipf2017gcn} is applied for each graph to learn node representations respectively.
+$\bullet$ \textbf{Node Classifier.} After constructing the hierarchical graphs, a dedicated graph convolution network (GCN)~\cite{kipf2017gcn} is applied for each graph to learn node representations respectively.
 As illustrated in \figref{model}, the GCN (QC), GCN (DC) and GCN (TR) are applied respectively on the QC graph, DC graph and TR graph to learn corresponding node representations, which are then used to initialize the node representations of the SD graph.
 The GCN (SD) is applied on the SD graph to learn the final representation of each node $h_{node}$.
 A binary node classifier is then applied on each node in the SD graph to predict whether the node is relevant to the question or not.
 The probability on node classification is computed as

 where $\textrm{FFN}$ is a feed-forward network with two layers.
 All the nodes that are classified as relevant to the question are collected.
-Note that the graph representation of the SD graph $h_{SD}$ is obtained by computing the mean of all the node representations in the SD graph.
+The representation of the SD graph $h_{SD}$ is obtained by computing the mean of all the node representations in SD graph.